FrozenDragoon/narr/README.md

 Narr uses the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) to communicate with the browser.
-It intercepts the network requests and downloads the audio tracks in mp4 format.
-This is possible because the audio is not protected by DRM.
+It intercepts the network requests and downloads the audio tracks in mp4 format and subtitles in vtt format.
+This is possible because the audio and subtitle streams are not protected by DRM.

 ## Build from source